jnozzi/cocoadev.com/markdown/NetSocket.md

 ----

-General/NetSocket is working great for me, except for one thing.
-When a connection from behind a NAT router has the "NAT timeout of death" happen, General/NetSocket never seems to notice.
+NetSocket is working great for me, except for one thing.
+When a connection from behind a NAT router has the "NAT timeout of death" happen, NetSocket never seems to notice.
 Even when you send additional text, it continues to act as though the socket is connected; you have to manually disconnect and reconnect.
-Is there a known way around this, or am I gonna just have to start hacking my copy of General/NetSocket apart to figure out where it falls apart? :)
+Is there a known way around this, or am I gonna just have to start hacking my copy of NetSocket apart to figure out where it falls apart? :)

 ----

-Is there a way to add SSL support to General/NetSocket?
+Is there a way to add SSL support to NetSocket?
-(I've also tried General/AsyncSocket as alternative but the download speed is lower than General/NetSocket with large amount of data)
+(I've also tried AsyncSocket as alternative but the download speed is lower than NetSocket with large amount of data)